iechor/docs/content/desktop/extensions-sdk/extensions/multi-arch.md

 ## Can I develop extensions that run Windows containers?

-Although Docker Extensions is supported on Docker Desktop for Windows, Mac, and Linux, the extension framework only supports Linux containers.
+Although iEchor Extensions is supported on iEchor Desktop for Windows, Mac, and Linux, the extension framework only supports Linux containers.
 Therefore, you must target `linux` as the OS when you build your extension image.